 Need help fixing an unhealthy culture in your church?

-In this post, I’m going to share six ways you can build a healthy church culture, and one thing you must do if you need to fix an unhealthy culture.
+In this post, I’m going to share six ways you can build a healthy church culture, how to recognize the signs of an unhealthy church culture, and one thing you must do if you need to fix an unhealthy culture.

 Building a healthy church culture is challenging.

 Not only is this the case, but one big mistake many church leaders make about church culture is thinking just their church needs to change—not themselves or their church leaders.

 In an organization like a church, which is a social institution, it’s challenging—if not impossible—to create a healthy culture apart from good leadership.
 As a church leader, your beliefs, values, and actions will influence your staff, church leadership, and your entire church.
 In other words, your presence will set the course for your church’s culture.

 Then expect your church leadership and church to move toward a healthy church culture.

 Do you have a personal struggle and a heavy-handed leadership style?